 It's no question that we all go through difficult times.
 It's hard to keep yourself going, let alone try and encourage your spouse who is also going through a season of struggle.
 So, how can we keep going, as well as support the person we love through their difficult time?
 It's not easy.

 There have been times in my life when I didn't know how to take another step.
 Thankfully, I had a few people in my life to encourage and help me through it, and most importantly, a God who never left my side.
 Even though I wasn't able to recover right away when overcoming my struggles, with time and perseverance, I finally came out of it.
+Learn more about my experience in my latest book Beautiful Me - Available now on Amazon!

 But if I can be completely honest, during the time of struggle, it was proved challenging to see a light at the end of the tunnel, no matter what anyone said to me.
 The hope I knew and trusted had suddenly left this deep gushing wound in my heart, and I couldn't even lift my hand to try and stop the bleeding.